Coolbreeze68/lepong/README.md

 A bare bones Pong clone made for Windows from scratch.

 ## Building
 The following PowerShell code typically does the job.
-Or you could use the CMake GUI.
+Or you can use the CMake GUI.
 ```
 mkdir build
 cd build